zaiyan-x/RFQI/README.md

 ```
 pip install -r requirements.txt
 ```
 Next, you need to properly register the perturbed Gym environments which are placed under the folder perturbed_env.
 A recommended way to do this: first, place cartpole_perturbed.py under gym/envs/classic_control, hopper_perturbed.py and half_cheetah_perturbed.py under gym/envs/mujoco.
-Then add the following to \__init__.py unde gym/envs:
+Then add the following to \__init__.py under gym/envs:
 ```
 register(
     id="CartPolePerturbed-v0",